-Every parent’s responsibility is to try to give their children as many opportunities in life as possible.
-As a result, we get life insurance, set up a 529 plan, establish a will, invest for their future, and spend as much time with them as possible.
-What I haven’t touched upon yet is setting up a revocable living trust, something I plan on eventually doing, especially after reading this post.
+Every parent's responsibility is to try to give their children as many opportunities in life as possible.
+As a result, we get life insurance, set up a 529 plan, establish a will, invest for their future, and spend as much time with them as possible before they fly away.

 Trusts may have originated in the 8th century but became more common during the times of the crusades.
 Knights would travel to far off lands, fighting for their church and king.
 These men left their families for months if not years with little communication back home.